Aakasa Ramanna: Cast

-Production and casting
+Production

+Casting

-The lead actors in the film Allari Naresh and Sivaji had previously worked together in 2008 film Pelli Kaani Prasad.
-After his unsuccessful debut as director with the film Flash News, G. Ashok made his comeback with this film.
+The lead actors in the film, Allari Naresh and Sivaji, had previously worked together in the 2008 film Pelli Kaani Prasad.
+After his unsuccessful debut as a director with the film Flash News, G. Ashok made his comeback with this film.
 This was Allari Naresh's third release in the year.
-Apart from Naresh and Sivaji, Rajiv Kanakala does another important role in the film.
+Apart from Naresh and Sivaji, Rajiv Kanakala plays another important role in the film.
 Meera Jasmine is cast for the role of Tara and Gowri Pandit for the role of Isha.
-The film revolves around seven main characters and the film features prominent Telugu actors like Venu Madhav, Khayyum, Venu and Srinivas Reddy.
+The film revolves around seven main characters and features prominent Telugu actors, like Venu Madhav, Khayyum, Venu, and Srinivas Reddy.
 Chandrashekar assisted Ashok with the dialogues in the film.
 Before release, the director disclosed that the film was made with the ‘reverse screenplay’ technique meaning the climax is shown first and the film then follows.
 The entire film runs around just seven characters and is based on an incident that takes place at 12.40.
-Filming of the film began in October 2008 and was completed in mid-2009.
+The filming began in October 2008 and was completed in mid-2009.
 The film was delayed and was finally released on 12 March 2010.
-Shooting was predominantly done at nights as the story happens within a time span of 40 minutes.
-The main plot of the film was taken from 2003 Canadian film 11:14.
+The shooting was predominantly done at nights as the story happens within a time span of 40 minutes.
+The main plot was taken from the 2003 Canadian film 11:14.